Dennis Jonsson (speedway rider)

 Dennis Jonsson (born 30 November 1991) is a former speedway rider from Sweden.

 Speedway career

-He rode in the top tier of British Speedway riding for the Lakeside Hammers in the 2016 Elite League.
+Jonsson rode in the top tier of British Speedway riding for the Lakeside Hammers in the 2016 Elite League.
 He retired from speedway following a serious accident when riding for Marsana in Sweden.

 Family

 He is the son of Per Jonsson, the 1990 World Champion.